tyconsulting/blog.tyang.github.io/_posts/2014-04-12-powershell-functions-get-opsmgr-alert-generating-rules-monitors.md

 Get-AlertRules:

-Searching for rules either have the “System.Health.GenerateAlert” module from System.Health.Library MP as a Write Action member module, or one of the rule’s Write Action member modules has “System.Health.GenerateAlert” as its member.
+Searching for rules either have the "System.Health.GenerateAlert" module from System.Health.Library MP as a Write Action member module, or one of the rule’s Write Action member modules has "System.Health.GenerateAlert" as its member.

 Get-AlertMonitors:

 This function is much easier to write than Get-AlertRules.
-I’ simply search for monitors that “AlertOnState” property is not NULL.
+I’ simply search for monitors that "AlertOnState" property is not NULL.
 Please keep in mind this function does not only return unit monitors, but also aggregate and dependency monitors.

-Both functions return a “System.Collections.ArrayList” containing the rules / monitors.
+Both functions return a "System.Collections.ArrayList" containing the rules / monitors.
 Since I used the OpsMgr SDK directly, instead of it's PowerShell snapin or module. these functions should work in both 2007 and 2012. - And this is one of the reasons why I always just use SDK, hardly use the snapin or the module :)

 I've also zipped up all the code used in this article.
 You can download them <a href="http://blog.tyang.org/wp-content/uploads/2014/04/GetAlertRulesAndMonitors.zip"><strong>HERE</strong></a>.
 I know it's a bit hard to read the code in WordPress :)